 The report makes a number of practical recommendations which are intended to assist policy-makers and practitioners, which would enhance the lives both of older family carers and the relatives with learning difficulties whom they are supporting.
 As a follow-up to the research, the authors will be organising good practice workshops with a view to producing best practice guides.
-If you wish to contribute to this ongoing debate please contact Professor Carol Walker, School of Health and Community Studies, Sheffield Hallam University, Collegiate Crescent Site, Sheffield S10 2BP; email [email protected].
+If you wish to contribute to this ongoing debate please contact Professor Carol Walker, School of Health and Community Studies, Sheffield Hallam University, Collegiate Crescent Site, Sheffield S10 2BP; email C.A[email protected].

 About the study